benjishults/extensible-examples/DelegationEventModelInPractice.md

 The Delegation Event Model is basically an implementation of a topic inside a single JVM.
 But the consumers and producers are just objects in memory.

+It is a combination of several, well-known patterns.
+It borrows most from the Observer pattern.

 It consists of

-1. an event source (the producer)
+1. an event source (the *producer* or *observable*)
-2. a listener interface and any number of implementations (the consumers)
+2. a listener interface and any number of implementations (the *consumers* or *observers*)
 3. an event type (the message type)

 The event source (producer) allows implementations of the listener interface (the consumers) to register interest in its events.